pgmichael/wavenet-for-chrome/README.md

 * Download selected text to an MP3 file.
 * [SSML support](https://developers.google.com/actions/reference/ssml)
 * Shortcuts to start speaking (`Cmd+Shift+S` on macOS and `Ctrl+Shift+S` on all other platforms & modfiable through the following URL: chrome://extensions/shortcuts).
+* Splits texts into sentences to prevent the 5000 character limit as well as reducing Google API usage.

 ### Suggested features
-* Split large queries into smaller one to prevent the 5000 character limit.
 * Live sentence highlighting.
 * Skip or replay sentences and paragraphs.
 * Multimedia functions with onscreen display.